sebastiansmeenk/hello-world/README.md

 # hello-world
 Just another repository

-Awesome to be a part of this, newbie to most coding.
-But very willing to become some sort of expert, someday.. :-)
+Awesome to be a part of this.
+Newbie to most coding, but very willing to become some sort of expert.. someday.. :-)